Manes Descollines (1936-1985) 30"x22" The Musicians 1970 Acrylic on Canvas #3GSN-NY

-This is an original painting signed by the late famous master painter Manes Descollines.
+This is an original 30"x22" acrylic on canvas painting dated 1970 signed by the late famous Haitian master painter Manes Descollines.
 This beautiful painting depicts a man playing the guitar and a woman musician in the background.
-It's a 30" x22" Acrylic on canvas dated 1970.

 Manes was born in Petit-Tou de Nippes in 1936 in Haiti.
 He was a self-taught artist from the workshop of Jaime Colson, a Dominican who was the director of the Dramatic Art Society of Haiti.
 He started to paint under Gerard Resil, and Dieudonné Cédor, then under Luckner Lazard in 1961.
 He took up ceramics under Tiga and Emmanuel Joachim.
 He exhibited in Haiti and abroad.
 His scenes of Haitian life are highly prized by collectors.
 Many of his works are about children playing in the streets.
 In 1975, he discovered that he was allergic to all forms of paint, a tragedy for him as an artist.
 He was anguished by that, lonely and mad.
 Then one day in 1985, he decided to kill himself.